LearnersGuild/curriculum-app/modules/Node-Input-and-Output/exercises/File-IO/README.md

 In this exercise we'll be going through how to synchronously read from and write to files in Node.
-You'll find it is highly encouraged to read from and write to files asynchronously in node.
-Lets ignore that wise advice for now as we learn the basics.
+You'll find it is highly encouraged to read from and write to files asynchronously in Node, however, lets ignore that advice for now as we learn the basics.
 Later on "in the real world" we'll explore reading from and writing to files asynchronously.